isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-a-nation-of-islands.md

 <div style="background-color: white;">An aerial photograph of Pulau Satumu, home of the Raffles Lighthouse </div>

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/nationofisland/Island_Nation_Singapore_Bukom_G0020334.jpg)
 <div style="background-color: white;">An aerial photograph of Pulau Bukom.
-In the background on the left is Pulau Hantu.</div>

-<i>All images by Captured.</i>
+In the background on the left is Pulau Hantu.</div><i>All images by Captured.</i>

-**Zakaria Zainal** is an associate photographer for Captured, a creative agency based in Singapore that specialises in delivering visual-centric narratives.
+<p style="font-size:15px;>">Zakaria Zaina is an associate photographer for Captured, a creative agency based in Singapore that specialises in delivering visual-centric narratives.</p>

 <a href="https://nlb-ba-staging.netlify.app/vol-10/issue-4/jan-mar-2015/"><center>Back to Issue</center></a>